 & Plans for a New Bottling Department

-Instead of building a large multi-use building - a plan originally proposed by Ray Hoffmann in late 1953 - it appears that after the two younger Schott brothers collaborated with Ray Hoffman several months later.
-The plans were shifted to consist of a smaller warehouse building that would be constructed and connected to the building formerly belonging to Monarch.
+Instead of building a large multi-use building - a plan originally proposed by Ray Hoffmann in late 1953 - the two younger Schott brothers collaborated with Ray Hoffman in the ensuing months to modify these plans.
+Instead, it was decided that a smaller warehouse building would be constructed and connected to the building formerly belonging to Monarch.
 It was hoped that construction of this building could begin in 1955 or 1956.
 Especially after the closure of Plant No. 2 in late November and its sale in late 1956, a new warehouse was sorely needed.

 The warehouse’s construction was delayed, in part because it took longer than anticipated to acquire the Monarch property, the site where the warehouse was to be built.
-Shortly after this necessary parcel was acquired in 1956, more detailed plans were officially created; construction began on the new warehouse in early 1957, as shown by the photo in the upper right.
-The warehouse would be located on the far left of that photo.
-The two aerial photos above show other perspectives of the brewery complex and the 11,000-square foot warehouse under construction in approximately May of 1957.
+Shortly after this necessary parcel was acquired in 1956, more detailed plans were officially created; construction began on the new warehouse in early 1957, as shown by the photos above.
+The warehouse was constructed on the north side of Lehmer Street.
+The aerial photos above show other perspectives of the brewery complex and the 11,000-square foot warehouse under construction in approximately May of 1957.
 The warehouse was completed in June of that year.
 In order to lower their operating costs and gain capacity for increased sales, Bavarian believed they also needed a new Bottling Plant.
 Funds were approved to design such a building in 1958.

 The Other Local Brewers